How to Generate a Semantic Model in Precog

 Write clear use cases: The quality of your semantic model depends on how well you describe your use case.
 Include specific metrics, entities, and the types of questions you want to answer.
 See Writing Effective Use Case Descriptions for examples and templates.

-Start with one source: Generate semantic models for your most important data source first.
-Expand to additional sources once you're comfortable with the workflow.
+Start with your most important connection: Generate semantic models for your highest-value data pipeline first.
+Expand to other connections once you're comfortable with the workflow.

 Review the generated model: While Precog creates a solid baseline, you may want to add business-specific descriptions or synonyms to improve natural language matching.